Get started with OpenAI o1

 OpenAI released a series of AI models designed to spend more time thinking before responding.
 They can reason through complex tasks and solve harder problems than previous models in science, coding, and math.
 These models, named the o1 series, are trained with reinforcement learning and can "think before they answer".
 As a result, they are able to produce a long internal chain of thought before responding to a prompt.

-There are two reasoning models available in the API:
+There are three reasoning models available in the API:

-1. o1-preview: An early preview of the o1 model, designed to reason about hard problems using broad general knowledge about the world.
+1. o1: Designed to reason about hard problems using broad general knowledge about the world.

-2. o1-mini: A faster and cheaper version of o1, particularly adept at coding, math, and science tasks where extensive general knowledge isn't required.
+3. o1-mini: A faster and cheaper version of o1, particularly adept at coding, math, and science tasks where extensive general knowledge isn't required. o1-mini supports streaming.

 Benchmarks